-I am a third-year Ph.D. student at Università della Svizzera italiana (Lugano, Switzerland), under the supervision of Prof. Laura Pozzi.
-I am curious and interested about everything related to applied Mathematics, and my education and life choices brought me to the fascinating field of Approximate Computing and, in particular, to the design of approximate hardware for embedded systems.
-My research work has mostly focused on logic simplification for the design of inexact, energy-efficient circuits, and on the identification of generic algorithms to derive error models of faulty hardware.
+I am a post-doc researcher at Università della Svizzera italiana (Lugano, Switzerland), in the research group led by Prof. Laura Pozzi.
+I am curious and interested about everything related to applied Mathematics, my education and life choices brought me to the fascinating field of Approximate Computing and, in particular, to the design of approximate hardware for error-tolerant applications.
+My research work has mostly focused on logic simplification for the design of approximate, energy-efficient circuits, and on the development of algorithms to derive error models of faulty hardware without needing any a-priori knowledge of the given application.
 I have also worked on fault-detection in distributed systems and signal processing, mainly during my master thesis at Politecnico di Milano (Italy).
-More recently, I have also approached the boolean satisfiability problem applied to logic simplification for approximate circuits, as well as a probabilistic approach for error model derivation.
+More recently, I have also approached the boolean satisfiability problem applied to logic simplification for approximate circuits, as well as the study of stochastic error derivation and propagation in approximate hardware.

 This work aims at deriving an exhaustive circuit error-model, in terms of identification of the influence of each circuit gate (or component) on the final output.
 The maximum error that can be seen on the circuit primary output if a gate is removed is obtained through a novel partitiong algorithm: by partitioning the original graph representing the circuit into sub-circuits, and by studying each subgraph truth table separately, it is possible to efficiently obtain an accurate estimate of such influence.
 The novel partitioning algorithm developed exploits the graph topology and monotonicity of subgraphs to improve the result accuracy.